ucheor/QR-S3_Backend_Lock_Update/README.md

 EOF

 ```
-This code will add a public portion of the keypair in your AWS account and download a private portion to your local file.
+These codes will add a public portion of the keypair in your AWS account and download a private portion to your local file.
 Feel free to adjust the variable file as you see fit.

 **Now, we have to create the S3 bucket and the DynamoDB table to use for state file locking.**
 Although Terraform can automate provision of resources in AWS, we have to first set up resources related to the backend before running Terraform.
 This is because the backend needs to be set up and initialized prior to resource creation stage.

 Create S3 bucket, enable versioning and block public access.
-Versioning is important for lockfiles to work correctly.
+Versioning is important for lock files to work correctly.
 Update backend code with unique S3 bucket name.

 ![Create S3 bucket](images/create%20s3%20bucket%201.png)